pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/python.md

 title: Python
 title_tag: How to use Python with Pulumi
 h1: How to use Python with Pulumi
-meta_desc: An overview of how to use Python with Pulumi for infrastructure as code on any cloud (AWS, Azure, GCP, Kubernetes, etc.).
+meta_desc: An overview of how to use Python with Pulumi for infrastructure as code on any cloud (AWS, Azure, Google Cloud, Kubernetes, etc.).
 menu:
   languages:
     weight: 2